 1. Cut the egg carton into individual pieces.

-4. Print off this picture to fit the size of your container (just right-click and select “print picture”.
-I printed an 8×10 to fit our Oatmeal container.
+4. Print off a picture of the book.
 You could also just draw the characters as well…or even use a picture of your child!

 5. Tape the picture of the characters to your container.

 6. I reread the story and let Big Brother act it out by putting the apples on top of the container.

 We started off stacking the apples on top of eachother, but eventually he preferred this way.

 And Big Brother really enjoyed putting the apples on his head.

 7. As we were playing, I got the idea to use grilling skewers to secure them on top of the container.
 I poked holes through the top of each individual egg carton.
 It makes for instant fine motor practice too!